Frozen water in supply pipes is a common occurrence for both commercial and residential properties in cold climates.

 Use a heating tool like a hair blow drier or portable electric heater to thaw ice in small areas.
 This method works for both indoor and outdoor water pipes.

-Apply the heat until the water comes out of the faucet in normal pressure.
+Apply the heat until the water comes out of the faucet at normal pressure.

 Instead of waiting for the problem of frozen faucets to occur, you can take measures beforehand.